 Archie Comics' Sonic the Hedgehog: There were enough wizards and highly advanced factions that Robotnik really shouldn't have been around for the ten odd years that he was.
 People that could teleport or power up characters to their super forms, some could even banish people to a pocket dimension.
 None of them could realize that they could trivialize out this one guy who was destroying the planet with their resources and the right plan.
 While Tails and Knuckles had big prophesied destinies, and Robotnik did play a part in those, neither of those specifically required Robotnik to be alive.
 In fact, destinies or not, a lot of innocent people died or became enslavedbecause these people let Robotnik live for no adequately explained reason.
-Of course with the reboot, this is all moot, but even the reboot could've been prevented if these morons acted.
+Of course with the reboot, this is all moot.

 Speaking of The Joker, any Gotham City mook that decides to work for him is Too Dumb to Live.
 What do those mooks have to look forward to?
 If they're lucky: almost certainly getting their asses kicked by Batman.
 But not only does the Joker routinely kill his own Mooksfor failing him, he'll do it in order to try and kill Batman, because they have outlived their usefulness, because they might have said something that he didn't like, or because he wasbored.
 How dumb to you have to be to work for a guy who will kill you for shits and giggles?
 The rest of Batman's rogue's gallery aren't much better, but the Joker takes the cake.

 There are a couple explanations.
 Some of the Joker's mooks are almost as crazy as him and are drawn to his madness.
 The Joker's randomness also means that he'll shower his mooks with money as often as he kills them for kicks, so working for the Joker is basically Russian Roulette.